 With agriculture in the spotlight more than ever before, the Jordan College enrollment has doubled in size the last decade and provides a record +2,500 students with a quality, hands-on education in the nation's leading and most diverse agricultural area.

 The Jordan College of Agricultural Sciences and Technology's seven departments offers outstanding programs to prepare leaders in the traditional areas of agriculture, including animal science, plant science, agricultural education, viticulture and agricultural business.

-We also offer excellent programs in areas uniquely related to agriculture, including industrial technology, food science and nutrition, enology, child development, family science and fashion merchandising.
-Join us in leading California!
+We also offer distinguished programs in areas uniquely related to agriculture, including industrial technology, food science and nutrition, enology, child development and family science.

 Made possible by a generous gift from the Bud and Dee Jordan family, the $24.5 million Jordan Agricultural Research Center is the first of its kind on a CSU campus.